 When you set up a location-based reminder, your device will create a geofence to send you geographically-relevant alerts.
-As an example, this could be a reminder to call your wife when you get to a specific place.
-Other apps too use your location for those kinds of alerts.
+For example, this could be a reminder to call your wife when you get to a specific place.
+Other apps also use your location for those kinds of alerts.

 In Calendar, access to your current location is required to ping you when it’s time to leave for your next appointment.
 The Shortcuts app may make a shortcut recommendation based on where you currently are.
 The Wallet app may use it to bring up your boarding pass when you get to the airport.
 Your location is also required for the Do Not Disturb While Driving feature to determine whether you might be driving.

 Turning off this option will make geofencing in these and other apps that deliver location-based alerts less accurate.
 As a result, you may forget to call your wife when you get to a pharmacy, miss your next appointment, get inundated with notifications while driving, and so forth.

 A less nuclear solution entails disabling location access for a specific app, like Wallet, in Settings > Privacy > Location Services.
 From there, select an app from the list to choose whether you want to share your location while using that particular app.